GRANTS AND PROPOSALS DIRECTORIES

 Research on over 500 of the best prospects for funding educational institutions' proposals.
 Provides basic information about foundation, corporate and government funding.
 An introductory section shows how to find and approach the right funder for a project and includes worksheets to help develop a successful strategy.

 Catalog of Federal Domestic Assistance.
 Washington: U.S. General Services Administration, Office of Management and Budget, annual.
-Also available online.
+Also Online.
 Ref.
 HC 110 .P63 .U53a

 Probably the single most valuable source of information on grants and assistance available from the federal government.
 Basic information for all federal assistance programs is provided.
 Published annually.